hengxiangchen/fast_mk_gsmini/README.md

 ## Introduction

-In this directory, we realize the maximal marker reading frequence of gelsightmini about 25hz, providing the source code and compilation files for find_marker.so (located at find_marker_generator/srclib/find_marker.so).
+In this directory, we realize gelsightmini at the maximal reading frequence of 25hz for marker deformation, providing the source code and compilation files for find_marker.so (located at find_marker_generator/srclib/find_marker.so).

 ## Requirements